buhowski/react-typescript/public/text-data/startup/StartupEN.md

 It’s about breaking away from all the possible “sticks in the spokes.”
 About having the freedom to speak without fear of being banned.
 About being able to explore, create cool ideas, experiment with new technologies, and most importantly, not forget to have fun.

 And to make all of that happen on your own terms — this corporation is meant to be exactly that kind of space.

-### Business Model

-- Subscriptions: Always Free / Premium Special — free access for everyone, with extended features for premium users, including early access to premieres and original film projects
-- Creator monetization — built-in tools for earning: custom subscriptions, donations, direct content sales, and other support models
-- Sale of original projects and exclusive content: games, videos, books, art objects, and more
-- Donations and voluntary support — users support the project however they want or commission custom content, helping develop new formats
-- Ads and partner programs tailored to the audience — respectful, non-intrusive ads with sponsors and brands that share the platform’s values
-- Monetization of new technologies — through VR, AR, and interactive AI content for entertainment, work, and education

 ## Summarizing